Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 Defining Views
 ==============

-A :term:`view callable` in a :app:`Pyramid` application is typically a simple Python function that accepts a single parameter: :term:`request`.
+A :term:`view callable` in a :term:`traversal` -based :app:`Pyramid`
+application is typically a simple Python function that accepts two
+parameters: :term:`context` and :term:`request`.
 A view callable is assumed to return a :term:`response` object.

-However, a :app:`Pyramid` view can also be defined as callable which accepts *two* arguments: a :term:`context` and a :term:`request`.
-In :term:`url dispatch` based applications, the context resource is rarely used in the view body itself, so within code that uses URL-dispatch-only, it's common to define views as callables that accept only a ``request`` to avoid the visual "noise" of a ``context`` argument.
-This application, however, uses :term:`traversal` to map URLs to a context :term:`resource`, and since our :term:`resource tree` also represents our application's "domain model", we're often interested in the context, because it represents the persistent storage of our application.
-For this reason, having ``context`` in the callable argument list is not "noise" to us; instead it's actually rather important within the view code we'll define in this application.
+.. note:: A :app:`Pyramid` view can also be defined as callable which accepts *only* a :term:`request` argument.
+You'll see this one-argument pattern used in other :app:`Pyramid` tutorials and applications.
+Either calling convention will work in any :app:`Pyramid` application; the calling conventions can be used interchangeably as necessary.
+In :term:`traversal` based applications, URLs are mapped to a context :term:`resource`, and since our :term:`resource tree` also represents our application's "domain model", we're often interested in the context, because it represents the persistent storage of our application.
+For this reason, in this tutorial we define views as callables that accept ``context`` in the callable argument list.
+If you do need the ``context`` within a view function that only takes the request as a single argument, you can obtain it via ``request.context``.

-The single-arg (``request`` -only) or two-arg (``context`` and ``request``) calling conventions will work in any :app:`Pyramid` application for any view;
-they can be used interchangeably as necessary.
-We'll be using the two-argument ``(context, request)`` view callable argument list syntax in this application.

 We're going to define several :term:`view callable` functions then wire them into :app:`Pyramid` using some :term:`view configuration`.